 Andrew Gibbons is a Postdoctoral Fellow in the Edward A. Clark Center for Australian and New Zealand Studies, The University of Texas at Austin.
 He holds a PhD and BA (Hons) from the University of Melbourne.

-Andrew was previously a sessional lecturer in Australian Politics at the University of Melbourne where he taught undergraduate and postgraduate subjects on Australian politics, campaigns and elections, strategic political communication, politics and the media, and social research methods.
-From 2013 to 2015, Andrew served as a research officer on the Australian Policy Agendas Project where he conducted research on legislative, media and policy agendas.
-He is continuing this work at The University of Texas at Austin
+Prior to joining the Clark Center, Andrew was a sessional lecturer in Australian Politics at the University of Melbourne.
+He has taught undergraduate and postgraduate subjects on social research methods, strategic political communication, Australian politics, campaigns and elections, and politics and the media.
+From 2013 to 2015, Andrew served as a research officer on the Australian Policy Agendas Project where he conducted research on media and policy agendas.
+He is continuing this work on policy agendas at The University of Texas at Austin.